 - The exchange of goods and services should take place

-- An important unique feature of the business is profit motive.
+- An important unique feature of the business is the profit motive.

 - The business has a variety of risks, and this may result in massive loss and uncertainty of